Editorial Integrity

 4. Investor Experience

 Generally, DSCR lenders require a minimum of one year of experience, but having more can get you favorable loan terms.
-However, this is not a mandatory requirement, and new investors can qualify for a loan but with comparatively higher rates.
+However, this is not mandatory, and new investors can qualify for a loan, though at comparatively higher rates.

 5. Short-term Rentals/Airbnb

-Short-term rental properties have inconsistent income due to various factors like occupancy rates, seasonal demand, competition, etc. This makes the income projection hard for the lender and raises perceived risk.
+Short-term rental properties have inconsistent income due to factors such as occupancy rates, seasonal demand, and competition.
+This makes the lender’s income projection difficult and increases perceived risk.

 You must have understood by now that higher risk in lending means higher rates, cash reserves, more down payment, etc.

-Investors should weigh the potential for higher revenue against the increased cost of borrowing to determine if short-term rentals align with their investment strategy.
+Investors should weigh the potential for higher revenue against the increased borrowing costs to determine whether short-term rentals align with their investment strategy.

 6. Mortgage Type

 The most common mortgage types are fixed-rate and adjustable-rate.
-Fixed-rate mortgages have constant interest for the entire loan term, whereas adjustable-rate mortgages have varying rates according to the lender’s terms and the index they follow.
+Fixed-rate mortgages have a constant interest rate for the entire loan term, whereas adjustable-rate mortgages have varying rates based on the lender’s terms and the index they follow.

 However, there is also a third type, interest-only.
-With this type, you only pay the interest on the loan, not the principal, for a pre-decided time.
+With this type, you only pay interest on the loan, not the principal, for a predetermined period.
 Lenders may increase the rate by about 0.2% to 0.5% if you opt for an interest-only mortgage.

 This adjustment compensates for the additional risk, as borrowers are not building equity in the property through principal repayments.